 The Arts & Sciences Day Camp is held twice a year, once in the spring and once in the fall.

 September 23, 2023

 This will be a day to gather and share our love of all things that practice and showcase the skills, and reproduce the beauty of, the Middle Ages!

-If you are curious about some form of art or science, there will most likely be an artisan with experience present who would love to share their knowledge with you.
-If you want to find like-minded artisans and craftspeople to share tips and tricks of your various art-forms, this is the place to be!
+If you are curious about some form of art or science, you can most likely find an artisan with experience who would love to share their knowledge with you.
+Or if you want to find like-minded artisans / craftspeople, to share tips and tricks for your various art-forms, this is the place to be!